~~~~ This is Page 12 ~~~~

 If this turns you on, read Incognito: The Secret lives of the Brain by David Eagleman, and/or A Celebration of Neurons, by Robert Sylwester.

-Meet one of those neurons (at left).
+Meet one of those neurons (at right).

-Those 100 billion neurons in your brain are all used at one time or another, but less that 5% can operate at the same time.
+Those 100 billion neurons in your brain are all used at one time or another, but less than 5% can operate at the same time.
 5% of 100,000,000,000 is still a mind-boggling number.
 The energy required to fire (connect and reset) more than that at the same time, is relatively enormous and not available to any human.

 Thus at any one time, 95% of your brain remains unused.

-A Brain That Went Maintenance-Free for Over 122 Years
+Meet the Brain, Maintenance-Free for Over 122 Years

 ~~~~ You are at the bottom of Page 12 ~~~~